 Shampoo is designed to clean away oil, dirt, dust and other unwanted substances that can build up on your skin and in your hair over time.

-When you wash your hair, focus on gently massaging the shampoo into your scalp.
-This helps wash away oil and other unwanted substances that can affect your hair’s appearance, scent and texture, all without making your hair become overly dry or dull.
+This can help to wash away any excess oil and other unwanted substances that may affect your hair’s appearance, scent and texture, all without making your hair become overly dry or dull.

-Some shampoos, particularly inexpensive shampoos sold in supermarkets and drugstores, are formulated using harsh ingredients that can strip away moisture and irritate your skin.
+Some shampoos, particularly inexpensive, basic shampoos that are sold in many supermarkets and drugstores, are formulated using harsh ingredients that can strip away moisture and irritate your skin.

 Although some rumors about shampoo ingredients aren’t very accurate -- for example, there is no evidence that sulfates in shampoo cause cancer -- there’s some scientific research showing that certain sulfates may cause contact dermatitis and hair protein damage.

 If you have sensitive skin that’s easily irritated, try to avoid washing with shampoos that contain these ingredients.
 Instead, search for a gentle shampoo that’s designed to control oil levels and keep your hair clean without drying out your skin.

-Contrary to popular belief, conditioner isn’t just an optional extra.
-When you apply the best conditioner for men to your hair, you increase the hair’s physical strength, provide protection against damage from UV radiation and reduce the buildup of static electricity in your hair.
+Contrary to popular belief, conditioner isn’t just an optional extra for your hair.
+When you apply the best conditioner for men to your hair, you enhance your hair’s physical strength, provide it with protection against damage from UV radiation and limit the buildup of static electricity.

-When you use conditioner, focus on the tips of your hair, where its effects are usually needed the most.
+When using conditioner, focus on applying it to the tips of your hair, where its effects are usually needed the most.

 Whether you’re getting a little older and feel the need to cover up your gray hairs or simply color your hair for a different look, there’s nothing wrong with artificially coloring your hair.